zuplo/docs/docs/developer-portal/configuration.md

 ## Tags

-Tags can be added to a route, however only the first value will be used for grouping together routes in the `developer portal`.
+Tags can be added to a route.
+However, only the first value will be used for grouping together routes in the `developer portal`.
 You can learn how to add a description to your tag in the [version management](./version-management.md) section.

 ```json
 "tags": [